 - Make backup copies of configuration files and any files you created.
 Any files not backed up will be lost. - 2.
-Insert the IBM Product Recovery CD into your CD-ROM drive. - 3.
+Insert your IBM Product Recovery CD into your CD-ROM drive.
+If you have more than one, insert Product Recovery CD 1. - 3.
+You might be prompted to choose the appropriate operating system. - 4.
 Restart your computer and follow the instructions on the screen.
 If your computer does not start from the CD, you need to change your startup sequence.
-(See "Changing the startup sequence to start from the CD.") - When the recovery is complete, remove the IBM Product Recovery CD and restart your computer. - If you changed your startup sequence, make sure you change it back immediately.
+(See "Changing the startup sequence to start from the CD" on page 123.) - 5.
+When the recovery is complete, remove the IBM Product Recovery CD and restart your computer. - 6.
+If you changed your startup sequence, make sure you change it back immediately.